Himhith/Himhith/README.md

 ### Hi there 👋

 Welcome to my GitHub repository.
 My name is Michał Ogorzałek.
-26 y.o. architecture gratuate pretty much self thought aspiring to become a software engineer.
-I also did computer science study for a year and resgined because back then I had choosen architecture as my future career (ironic :sob:).

-And here I am trying to catch an IT job.
+I work as a software developer.

 I got expirience with programing since I was 13 when I coded my first website with interactive map of Beleriand (first age Middle-Earth).
 Since then I was using my skills on many occasions.
 To give one example: I did architectural desgins with parametric tools such as Grasshopper.